jaxsonpd/poisson-solver/doc/report/report.typ

   caption: [Central Processing Unit (CPU) architecture for the x86-64 AMD Ryzen 9 6900HX.]
 )<fig:cpu_topo>

-As mentioned, the cores use the AMD64 architecture, shown in @fig:cpu_core @amd64_programmers_manual.
+The structure of an AMD64 architecture core is shown in @fig:cpu_core @amd64_programmers_manual.
 Each core has several Functional Units (FUs).
 These include execution units such as Floating Point Units (FPUs), Arithmetic Logic Units (ALUs), memory units and I/O units.
-By having units specialised for various tasks, the core is able to achieve more than one instruction per clock cycle using pipelining.
+By having units specialised for various tasks, the core is able to execute more than one instruction in parallel using pipelining.
 Each core supports multiple threads as not all functional units can be used simultaneously for example one thread can perform memory access, while the other completes a floating point operation.
 This is not as performant as two separate cores but does provide an advantage over a single thread.

 #figure(
   image("./figures/core_diagram.png", width: 60%), caption: [Typical AMD64 core architecture.]
 )<fig:cpu_core>

 The computer has 15GB of available DRAM which is used for storage of volatile memory.
-As DRAM slow to access there are multiple levels of higher-speed cache memory implementinga modified Harvard architecture.
+As DRAM is slow to access there are multiple levels of higher-speed cache memory implementing a modified Harvard architecture.
 This cache is split into three layers: the CPU has a shared 16MB L3 cache across all eight cores.
-Then each core has its own 512 kB L2 Cache and 32kB L1 data and instruction caches.
+Then each core has its own 512 kB L2 cache and 32kB L1 data and instruction caches.
 This caching allows both data and instructions to be read in parallel from the shared address space, improving efficiency.
-Caching is crucial to avoid repeated slow reads from memory.
+Caching is crucial to avoid repeated slow reads from DRAM.

 AMD64 CPUs use the x86-64 instruction set architecture developed by Intel.
 This is an extension of the ubiquitous x86 architecture that introduces a 64-bit bus while retaining backwards compatibility.
 The use of a 64-bit architecture allows for much higher addresses of RAM to be read, theoretically up to four exabytes.
 The x86-64 architecture also has 64-bit general-purpose registers and support for more complicated instructions that allow for more efficient operations on specific data types.
 An example of this is the Single Instruction Multiple Data (SIMD) instructions that allow operation on vectors of data instead of a single value.